sarathakare/NMT_Seq2Seq/README.md

 ## Model Architecture

 The NMT system is built on an encoder-decoder architecture with GRUs.
 The encoder processes the input sequence (French sentence), and the decoder generates the corresponding output sequence (English translation).
-The decoder used Bahdanau attention to effectively capture long term dependencies.
+The decoder uses Bahdanau attention to effectively capture long term dependencies.